MAHARSH07/TodoList-Website-with-Node.js/README.md

 Our project is a user-friendly To-Do List application built with Node.js and Mongoose.
-Users can create customized To-Do Lists by simply typing a unique URL.
+Users can create customized To-Do Lists of their own names by simply typing a unique URL(Example:- https://localhost:3000/Work
+ -> This creates a todoList named Work).
 Key features include:

 Effortless Task Management: Add and delete tasks with ease.
 Dynamic List Creation: Instantly create unique lists with unique URLs.